 Teams may individually select their race strategy, subject to the requirement that each team member must complete at least 3 legs.
 Athletes are free to choose whether they run their legs as one continuous section or alternately with the other team members.
 There is no prior list containing the order of the legs.
 It is up to the team to choose.
 The only thing that athletes must do is comply with the changeover procedure to register data in the system.

 e.g. in a team of 4 athletes, each member must complete 3 legs either as one continuous section or alternately, and one team member will have to run a fourth leg so that all 13 legs are completed.
 On the other hand, in a team of 3 members, once the 3 team members have completed their compulsory legs, the team chooses how best to complete the remainder of the legs, e.g. they may be run by the fittest member, with member one covering 3 legs, member two covering 3 legs and member three covering 7 legs.

-The teams will start at 14:30 and will be given a maximum of 34 hours to complete the course.
+The teams will start at 6h and will be given a maximum of 17 hours for each stage

 Team members must take part using their own chip (if they do not have their own one, a reusable chip will be provided).
 A second team chip will also be distributed.
 Changeover athletes must therefore complete their leg with two chips, one for each foot, i.e. their own personal chip and the team chip.

 Athletes who are completing their leg will pass over the chip control mats to register both chips.
 The TEAM chip will then be passed onto the next relay runner.
 In turn, the new runner will pass through the chip control point again to begin the next leg.

 If the same member continues onto the next leg, they will only have to pass over the time control point once.